CeeGitau/CeeGitau/README.md

 ### Hi there, I'm Celeste 👋
-👩‍💻  Software Engineer specializing in React and frontend development
+👩‍💻  Software Engineer specializing in React and Front-End development
 👩‍🎓  Studying Applied Computer Technology, with a concentration in Software Engineering
 🚀  Passionate about building intuitive, user-friendly web applications
 🌱  Always exploring new technologies and improving my problem-solving skills